vaarn/vaarn.github.io/bestiary.md

 <tr><td><b>HD</b>: 1</td><td><b>Armour</b>: 12</td></tr>
 <tr><td><b>Morale</b>: 3</td><td><b>Appearing</b>: d8</td></tr>
 <tr><td colspan="2"><b>Attacks</b>: Copy-Claws (d6)</td></tr>
 <tr><td colspan="2"><b>Notes</b>: Skulking shunned descendants of the Autarch’s feared ‘Face Dancer’ spies.
 Gene Thieves are paranoid, destructive cacogen, whose malleable faces take on the aspect of those they wound.
-They are only semi-intelligent and are no longer capable of convincingly impersonating those they mimic.
-A Gene Thief can take on the facial appearance of any biological creature it wounds with its claws.
+They are only semi-intelligent and are no longer capable of convincingly impersonating those they mimic. <br />&nbsp; Copy-claws: A Gene Thief can take on the facial appearance of any biological creature it wounds with its claws.
 Their bodies remain scrawny, pink, and hunched.</td></tr>
 </table>

 ## Giant Azure Scorpion